 No pun intended.

-“World Class Diet Coke Connoisseur” that is the living truth.
+When I tell you I am a “World Class Diet Coke Connoisseur” that is the living truth.
 I can tell from one sip how long it has been in a can, and in some cases, in what canning facility it was born.
 I can tell from the sound of a can opening if it’s Coke or Pepsi.
 And Pepsi, don’t even get me started on Pepsi!
 Don’t get me started on Diet Coke in plastic bottles either; plastic doesn’t compare to glass and glass hardly compares to can, but the real way to drink Diet Coke is by fountain dispenser.
 It’s hard not to get riled up just thinking about fountain soda in all its complexity and wonder.
 Topics like syrup/soda ratio and crushed ice administration methods have been known to spark passionate arguments in my presence.
 I could talk about this for days, but I’m afraid you all will think me strange.